The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Reaching your savings goals can be challenging, and having easy access to funds in a money market or savings account doesn’t help.

-As with other CDs, there’s an early withdrawal penalty.
-That may be enough to keep you from touching your deposits before your maturity date.
+If you struggle to keep your hands off your savings, a nine-month CD might be a good solution.
+As with other CDs, there’s an early withdrawal penalty, which may be reason enough to keep you from touching your deposits before the maturity date.

-With a 9-month CD, you’ll avoid tying up your funds for an extended period of time.
+With a nine-month CD, you’ll avoid tying up your funds for an extended period of time.
 What’s more, you’ll earn a higher rate of return than you would through most savings accounts or a CD with a shorter term.
 Calculate how much interest you could potentially earn when your CD matures.

 What is a 9-month CD?